yusuf-s-ahmed/Meta-Data-Analysis/README.md

 This project was completed as part of a national data challenge hosted by Meta and Digdata.
 The brief was to analyse large-scale advertising campaign data to identify trends, evaluate performance, and deliver data-backed marketing recommendations.

 After cleaning and validating the dataset, I reduced the sample to 364 high-confidence campaigns.
-I applied A/B testing techniques in Python and R to analyse how different variables—like interactivity, ad format, and customer targeting—impacted campaign success.
+I applied A/B testing techniques in Python and R to analyse how different variables, like interactivity, ad format, and customer targeting—impacted campaign success.

 ## Features